edco17/Edgar_Cardoso_Portfolio/README.md

 The main purpose of this project was to found six distribution areas, this areas must have the clients with the shortest distance, same quantity of clients and same quantity of product distribution.

-The problem was solve, witH KMeans and forcing the areas to be the most equal in clients an products.
+The problem was solve, with KMeans and forcing the areas to be the most equal in clients an products.

 Here are some graphs for explaining the process.